Article by Viola Buitoni, GIO Gelati friend and renowned Bay Area cooking instructor specializing in Italian food.

 - 40 ml (1.35 fl. oz) Artet cannabis infused beverage

-Whip the gelato to a creamy, soft consistency.
+- Mix the gelato until it’s a creamy, soft consistency.